The AMA assigns CME credit to two categories:

 AMA PRA Category 1 Credit

-Category 1 Credit is the most commonly accepted form of CME credits for physicians and is also the basis for receiving the AMA Physician’s Recognition Award (PRA).
+Category 1 Credits are the most commonly accepted form of CME credits for physicians and are also the basis for receiving the AMA Physician’s Recognition Award (PRA).
 Physicians must participate in activities that are certified and sponsored by US-based CME providers accredited by the Accreditation Council for Continuing Education (ACCME) or an ACCME-recognized state medical society.

 This credit is earned through participation in sponsored events and completion of all requirements for the activity.
 You can ensure an activity has been certified for AMA PRA Category 1 Credit™ by locating the prescribed AMA credit designation Statement on promotional and activity materials.

 “The [name of accredited CME provider] designates this [learning format] for a maximum of [number of credits] AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.”